a-paxton/xsede-quickstarts/README.md

 ## Contributing

 This guide is only as useful as its contributors!
 Feel free to submit a pull request at any time.

+## Acknowledgements

+Thanks to [Aaron Culich](https://github.com/aculich) for providing the walkthroughs that formed the basis for these quickstart guides.